Phrasal verb look at

 • We have a specialist coming in to look at the antique to verify its authenticity (Present Simple)

-Along with look at, words are popular track and keep down.
+Along with look at, words are popular run down and get away.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.